Football in Bangladesh: Early years

-The Dhaka Sports Association (DSA) was established in 1895 as the apex body controlling sports in East Bengal.
-The DSA initiated the Dhaka First Division League in 1915.
+The Dhaka Sports Association (DSA) was established in 1895 as the apex body controlling sports in Dhaka.
+The DSA had started the Dhaka Football League by at least 1911.
 Notable teams participating in the First Division included Dacca Farm (champions in 1936 and 1937), Wari Club, Victoria SC, Dhaka Hall, Medical College, and Jagannath College.
-The introduction of a Second Division and Third Division allowed clubs like Dhaka Mohammedan and Dhaka Wanderers, both supported by members of the Nawab family of Dhaka, to make their mark in Dhaka football.
-In addition to the league, the Kumudini Cup was introduced in Rajshahi, while the Ronaldshay Shield was played in both Dhaka and Chittagong starting in 1920.
+The introduction of a Second Division and Third Division allowed clubs like Dhaka Mohammedan and Dhaka Wanderers, both supported by members of the Nawab of Dhaka, to make their mark in Dhaka football.
+In addition to football in the capital, the Kumudini Cup was introduced in Rajshahi, while the Ronaldshay Shield was played in both Dhaka and Chittagong starting in the 1920s.
 Inter-school and college football tournaments also gained popularity during that time.

 Mymensingh also played a huge role in the development of the game in East Bengal, with the simultaneous introduction of the Surya Kanta Shield and the Lila Devi Shield in 1914, both initially sponsored by the Muktagacha dynasty.
 The Lila Devi Shield, famously known as a 4-foot-8-inch trophy, was an event particularly popular among school-goers, while the Surya Kanta Shield saw clubs from Dhaka, Calcutta, and Karachi participate, with Mohun Bagan notably winning the title in 1920.

+The Coutts Cup, held in Dhaka in the 1910s, was another popular inter-school football tournament for boys whose height did not exceed 4 feet 9 inches.